3-Year Faculty of Social Sciences PhD Studentship

 Applicants must be a national of of Kenya, Mozambique, Tanzania or Madagascar.

 Applicants should submit via email a single MS Word or PDF document which includes a curriculum vitae (no more than 2 pages), a brief letter (no more than 2 pages) outlining their proposed research project and qualification for the studentship, a sample of writing (c.
-3,000 words) and the names and contact details of two academic referees.
-Please send this document to the email address email@example.com no later than 5pm on Thursday 20th September 2018.
-Please ensure the subject line of your email appears as ‘surname, first name – Faculty of Arts/Nottingham studentship.’
+3000 words) and the names and contact details of two academic referees.
+Please send this document to the email address email@example.com no later than 5pm on Thursday 28 September 2018.
+Please ensure the subject line of your email appears as ‘surname, first name – Faculty of Social Sciences/Nottingham studentship.’

 Informal enquiries may be directed to firstname.lastname@example.org

-Shortlisted candidates will be asked to complete an application for PhD study in the Department of Classics and Archaeology in advance of the interview (interviews can be conducted over Skype or video conferences for those unable to attend in person):
+Shortlisted candidates will be asked to complete an application for PhD study in the School of Law in advance of the interview (interviews can be conducted over Skype of video conference for those unable to attend in person):